tg0h/dotfiles/scripts/certify/README.md

 There are error views for each s3 table in the sqlite db the SyncErrorReport view then uses these view to generate the report

+comparing emails is particularly tricky.
+* p, c email problem.
+* what if c email has a gmail address, then another p email sync is synced?

+what if there is only a difference of a + in the phone number, eg s3 does not have +, cognito has a + is it an error?